 Theoretical underpinnings

 It is because I fell in love with teaching that I became an academic.
 Because what made me fall in love with teaching was a student who learned to use the comma, I became a writing teacher.
 That simple!
 Thanks to that student and many others who challenged me to teach them, I realized I needed to know more about literacy, writing, and the teaching of writing.
 I have been privileged to work with some wonderful teachers on that quest.
 I came to graduate school in the US (from England) to study contemporary American literature, and I did that.
 But I also studied literary and critical theory under the wise and demanding eye of William Spanos at SUNY Binghamton.
 And I studied composition.
 Composition theory.
 Rhetorical theory.
 Discourse analysis.
-Screen Shot 2015-10-30 at 12.33.42 AMPedagogy.
-I was lucky enough to work with Constance Coiner, who showed me how to combine the study of reading, pedagogy, and social justice issues in my work and through her work with Radical Teacher.
-I want to know how to teach people to write fluently, accurately, correctly, creatively, and powerfully and to develop ways to work with them as they develop the writing skills they need to realize their full potential.
-I want my students to enjoy writing and to learn how to make ideas their own and use writing to articulate them.
-But I also still love literature and reading and my scholarly work always in some ways combines reading, writing, and theory.
-In my most recent research I am struggling to find ways to teach the same kind of ownership and enjoyment of reading and source-based writing.

 Regularly Taught Courses

-ENGH 346 – “Blogs, Tweets, & Social Media: The Art of Digital Communication” (Fall semesters).
-This course has evolved a great deal since I first taught it in Spring 2013, just as the internet itself has evolved.
-I have played with meeting once a week, but am pretty settled on a weekly lab in which students work on websites, blogs, and creating a personal “brand” across social media platforms, and a one day-a-week seminar in which we theorize that work and explore the role of digital communication and our responses.
-Though this course I am also exploring what it means to teach semi-required writing courses to juniors and seniors instead of first-year students (this is a WI course; students are required to take two of them once they complete FYW).
-What challenges face writers of the “digital age”?
+In planning this class I ask the following: What challenges face writers of the “digital age”?
 What is the role of colleges like Drew as we prepare our graduates for their new writing lives?
 What do these students need to learn that will help them draw together all they have already learned in their college writing classes and re-purpose it to help them live, work, and write in their post-college lives?
-Oh, and what does constitute a “well written” tweet or blog post?
+Most recently I am exploring what role Generative AI plays in that, both in the classroom and in the workplace.
 How does the audience/purpose/genre triad come to life when we apply it to social media writing?
 And is any of this really new at all?

-[Fame at last: “Four New Courses You Wish You’d Taken!]
+[It made the news back in 2013: “Four New Courses You Wish You’d Taken!“]

-ENGH 240 [formerly ENGL 111] – “Introduction to Writing and Communications Studies.
-(Every Spring semester).
+ENGH 240 – “Introduction to Writing and Communications Studies.“ (Every Spring semester).
 I first taught this course in Fall 2014 and am still rearranging and tweaking it although I think I have a sense of how to connect all of the parts–finally.
 This course introduces students to the related fields of Writing Studies and Communication Studies.
 At the heart of each is the study of language and the complex ways we shape and are shaped by the written and spoken word.
 From the personal to the professional, written and spoken texts are driven by the message the author/speaker wishes to send, the needs and expectations of the audience being addressed, and the genre and medium selected for that message.
 From roots in classical rhetoric and the creative arts to current uses in civic and professional realms, written and spoken communication moves, inspires, persuades, entertains, connects, and sometimes alienates us.
 This course studies the history, theory, and practical applications of writing and communication from social media to civic engagement, and from the arts to professions as diverse as advertising, journalism, public relations, and the law.
 We will also consider the politics of literacy, the impact of global Englishes, stylistic debates, and the ways technologies have changed writing and communication.
 Come back to see out final project: “Seven Things Parents Should Never Do When Texting College Students”

 Course description